SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/tags.gif">

 ### Sticky windows
-Sticky windows are windows that will be visible on every tag.
+Sticky windows are windows that are visible on every tag.
 Programs can be made sticky by default in "rules" in the config file and you can toggle it off and on with super+backspace.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/sticky.gif">